Aros-Technology-Studio/AST-Aros-Financial-Paradigm/11_validator_staking_and_payments/deposit_governance_interface.md

 - Every action is cryptographically signed
 - All governance actions are hashed and time-stamped
-- Slashing actions require multi-sig governance key (≥ 3-of-5)
+- Forfeiture actions require multi-sig governance key (≥ 3-of-5)
 - All decisions logged to `governance_ledger` contract

 ---